GoMo Review: Is GoMo Any Good?

 But GoMo have launched a new war over how cheap their data is.
 This will matter to a lot of customers.

 Maybe the likes of Tesco and Three will respond with an even cheaper offer.
-I wouldn't wait for it - you can always just switch again if they do.
+I wouldn't wait around for it - you can always just switch again if they do.

-If price is your main concern, GoMo looks like an excellent option.
+Until then, if price is your main concern, GoMo looks like an excellent option.